top of page

 • Simplify prototype

-• Align more closely with Google Calendar
+• Align UI more closely with Google Calendar

 • Observational Metrics